Research Programs

 Publications:

-- Marcellini, A., Perera, E., Rodhain, A., Ferez, S. (2016), "Body image and engagement in physical activities among people affected by obesity," Public Health, 28/1.
+- Marcellini, A., Perera, E., Rodhain, A., Ferez, S. (2016), “Body Image and Engagement in Physical Activities Among People with Obesity,” Public Health, 28/1.

 Members of the SANTESIH reception team participating in the program:

-- Anne Marcellini (Professor, Faculty of Social and Political Sciences, University of Lausanne and Santésih, University of Montpellier)
+- Anne Marcellini (Professor, Faculty of Social and Political Sciences, University of Lausanne, and Santésih, University of Montpellier)

-- Laura Silvestri and Yann Beldame (PhDs in anthropology, postdoctoral researchers, Santésih, University of Montpellier)
+- Laura Silvestri and Yann Beldame (Ph.D.s in Anthropology, postdoctoral researchers, Santésih, University of Montpellier)

 Research program: